Policy and Guidelines

 Our rights and responsibilities

-We all have a right to a workplace free from bullying, harassment and discrimination.
-We also have a responsibility to ensure that our own behaviour contributes to a respectful work environment for everyone.
+All staff have a right to a workplace free from bullying, harassment and discrimination.
+All staff have a responsibility to ensure that their own behaviour contributes to a respectful work environment for everyone.

 To build and maintain a respectful workplace, staff are responsible for always: